-3.2 Growth relationship
+3.2 Age frequency data

 The otoliths reading program started in 2014.
 It involves three specialized laboratories: the laboratory of sclerochronology of Ifremer (Boulogne/mer, France), the CEFAS (Lowestoft, UK) and the Australian Antarctic Division (Kingston, Australia).
 Results obtained in collaboration are now available and included in our approaches to estimate the growth curve and will be part of future assessment of the stock to inform on the annual age structure of the catches and the population.
-A 4-year program, aiming to read 12 000 otoliths has started in 2020 and will allow to base assessment model primarily on age frequency data.
-The first two years of the program will ensure that 5 fish will be aged per 5 cm class and the second two years will allow to get 5 fish per 1 cm class.
+In 2020, a 4-year program started, aiming to read 12 000 otoliths and will allow to base assessment model primarily on age frequency data.
+The first two years of the program will ensure that 5 fish per 5 cm class will be aged and the second two years will allow to get 5 fish per 1 cm class.